Medulla oblongata: Tracts and nuclei

 At the level of the olives, a few structures previously described persist in different locations, while additional structures are encountered.
 Since this area is closer to the base of the medulla, it is wider than the previous sections.
 Additionally, the central canal has journeyed posteriorly and widened into the fourth ventricle (which is covered here by the inferior medullary velum).

 The hypoglossal and dorsal vagal nuclei are located posteromedially (with the former being the most medial structure) in the medulla.
 The most medial structures (from posterior to anterior) are the medial longitudinal fasciculus, the tectospinal tract and the medial lemniscus.
-The reticular formation is placed deep in the medulla, anterior to the hypoglossal and dorsal vagal nuclei, lateral to the medial longitudinal fasciculus and tectospinal tracts and overlapping the nucleus ambiguous.
+The reticular formation is placed deep in the medulla, anterior to the hypoglossal and dorsal vagal nuclei, lateral to the medial longitudinal fasciculus and tectospinal tracts and overlapping the nucleus ambiguus.

-Lateral to the dorsal vagal nucleus is the nucleus of tractus solitarius (solitary nucleus) and the medial vestibular nucleus.
+Lateral to the dorsal vagal nucleus is the nucleus of tractus solitarius (solitary tract nucleus) and the medial vestibular nucleus.
 The inferior vestibular nucleus and the posterior cochlear nucleus are lateral to the medial vestibular and the solitary nuclei, but medial to the body of the inferior cerebellar peduncle.

 The spinal trigeminal nuclei and tracts are medial to the inferior cerebellar peduncle while the anterior cochlear nucleus is anterior to it.
 The anterior spinocerebellar tract is laterally placed and located superficially, anterior to the exiting fibers of the CN X (between the inferior cerebellar peduncle and olive).
 The lateral spinothalamic tract is just medial to the anterior spinocerebellar tract, and lateral to the dorsal accessory olivary nucleus.